 In physics, a force field is a vector field corresponding with a non-contact force acting on a particle at various positions in space.
-Specifically, a force field is a vector field , where is the force that a particle would feel if it were at the point .[1]
+Specifically, a force field is a vector field , where is the force that a particle would feel if it were at the position .[1]

 Work is dependent on the displacement as well as the force acting on an object.
 As a particle moves through a force field along a path C, the work done by the force is a line integral: